Peddinti-Sriram-Bharadwaj/Peddinti-Sriram-Bharadwaj/README.md

 ---

 ### 🔬 Research Focus
-I am a Master's student bridging the gap between **Mathematical Theory** and **High-Performance Systems**.
+I am a Research Assistant at CSA IISC, Stochastic Systems Lab bridging the gap between **Mathematical Theory** and **High-Performance Systems**.
 My work focuses on the intersection of Reinforcement Learning (RL) theory and AI Safety.

 - **Theoretical ML:** Measure-theoretic foundations of Reinforcement Learning, Stochastic Approximation, and Machine Unlearning.
 - **AI Safety & Alignment:** Developing formal guarantees for policy unlearning and investigating adversarial reconstruction in state-action spaces.